Rule 5.518. Court-connected child protection/dependency mediation

 (i) Education and training providers

 Only education and training acquired from eligible providers meet the requirements of this rule.
-"Eligible providers" includes the Administrative Office of the Courts and may include educational institutions, professional associations, professional continuing education groups, public or private for-profit or not-for-profit groups, and court-connected groups.
+"Eligible providers" includes the Judicial Council and may include educational institutions, professional associations, professional continuing education groups, public or private for-profit or not-for-profit groups, and court-connected groups.

 (1)Eligible providers must: